sarayusoma2812/IPL-Dashboard/README.md

 ## Features:

-Data Source: Utilized IPL dataset comprising data of 14 years.
-Dashboard Creation: Developed using Microsoft Excel, providing a user-friendly interface for data exploration.
-Interactive Elements: Incorporated slicers to enable users to adjust filters dynamically and obtain customized information based on their preferences.
+i.
+Data Source: Utilized IPL dataset comprising data of 14 years. ii.
+Dashboard Creation: Developed using Microsoft Excel, providing a user-friendly interface for data exploration. iii.
+Interactive Elements: Incorporated slicers to enable users to adjust filters dynamically and obtain customized information based on their preferences. iv.
 Key Performance Indicators (KPIs): Included KPIs highlighting the winner, runner-up, and Man of the Series for the selected season, offering a quick overview of key tournament statistics.

 ## Functionality: